w3f/w3f-education/docs/Rust/section4/panic.md

 There are a few methods that could cause a panic, namely within using `Result`.
 Methods such as `unwrap()` and `expect()` an cause a panic if the `Result` is `None`, as the error is not being handled.
 As a result, the program simply panics and closes to prevent any further unwanted behavior.

 The program should only panic if it could be in a "bad" state, where there is invalid data flowing within the program.
+Ideally, errors should be recoverable if possible.
+Concepts like logic flows and pattern matching help with handling different types and Errors, which will be apparent in the next section.